basilstotz/thymiosuite-setup/README.md

 The installation process  (https://www.thymio.org/linux-installation) for the **ThymioSuite** on Linux is far too complicated.
 As a remedy comes this installer, which should work on any deb based distribution (such as Debian/Ubuntu/Mint and derivates).

+This package does not contain the Thymiosuite.
+This is only an installer which always installs the latest version of the Thymiosuite.

-Install the package and you are ready to programm the Thymio robot.
+Install the package and you are rehady to programm the Thymio robot.

 ### Install